bksuh/habitat_interact/documents/config_reference/config_reference.md

 There are two modes for loading a scene:

 1. **Raw scene loading**: Directly load the scene asset provided by datasets such as HM3D or Replica.
 This will render the original environment without any manually placed objects.
-The detailed usage and directory layout for each dataset are described in `dataset.md`.
+The detailed usage and directory layout for each dataset are described in [dataset setup guide](../dataset/dataset.md).

 2. **Pre-arranged scene loading**: Load the full scene setup from a saved `scene_config` file.
 This includes the base scene along with user-defined object placements.
 This is the recommended approach for reproducible experiments or synthetic scene generation.
 Setup and saving procedures are explained in `usage.md`.